morgancollado/morgan-collado/src/app/blog/_content/enhancing-accessibility.md

 ---
-title: "Enhancing Accessibility: Auditing MyFitnessPal’s Next.js Front End"
+title: "Enhancing Accessibility: Auditing a popular fitness app’s Next.js Front End"
 description: "A blog post about making accessible digital experiences"
 imgs: [{img: "/accessibility-audit.png", alt: "A screen shot of showing an example of semantic HTML with describing different sections of the page"}]
 ---

 Creating an accessible digital environment is not just an option; it's a responsibility.
-One of the tasks that I took on was to audit MyFitnessPal's Next.js front end application, ensuring that it adhered to accessibility best practices.
+One of the tasks that I took on was to audit a popular fitness app's Next.js front end application, ensuring that it adhered to accessibility best practices.
 This task was not only about compliance but also about embracing the ethos of inclusivity in the digital space.

 At the heart of web accessibility lies semantic HTML.
 The way we structure our documents using HTML tags does more than just organize content—it communicates the purpose and meaning of that content to browsers and assistive technologies.
 For example, properly tagged headings, lists, and buttons tell screen readers how to interpret the parts of the page, making the content more navigable and understandable for users with visual or cognitive impairments.